Metropolitan State Hospital Museum

 The museum is a volunteer effort of hospital staff with the assistance of local university students.
 Exhibits include old photographs of the facility and the grounds, uniforms, and medical equipment.
 In 1984, an archive room was developed at the hospital to store and preserve the historical artifacts, documents, photographs and records of the facility.
 A Centennial Committee made up of hospital employees took on the task of curating a museum to further display and preserve the hospital's history.
 The museum itself is located on the grounds of the hospital in what was one a residence for high-level staff at the hospital.

 DSH-Metropolitan is the third state hospital still in operation to reach 100 years in age, the other two are DSH-Napa and DSH-Patton.
 DSH-Metropolitan is the second state hospital in California to open a museum.
 The first was the Patton State Hospital Museum, which opened in April of 2015 and has since had more than 1,000 visitors.
-Metropolitan hopes to have their museum finished by Fall of 2016.
+Metropolitan opened its museum in Spring of 2016.

 Interested in a Tour?